FrozenRidge/McLean/README.md

 mclean destination add production ec2 # Add a deployment environment

 mclean ship 717d8a7d5593 production # Ship container 717d8a7d5593 to production

+# Or

+mclean ship ./mycode staging # Upload mycode, build container from Dockerfile, deploy

 ```

+### `mclean destination`

+### `mclean ship`

+The Ship command is used to deploy containers to a destination environment.
+It can either take a container id from a container on the local machine, or
+a path to a directory in which a Dockerfile specifies how to build a container with that code.

 ## Hosting providers